vputys/avnet-iotconnect.github.io/README.md

-## Avnet IoTConnect Repositry Index
+## Avnet IoTConnect Repository Index
 To quickly jump to documentation, please use the links below:

 ### STMicroelectronics